 Stanford Online Writing Courses – The Spring Lineup | Open Cultu A quick fyi: Starting this morning, Stanford Continuing Studies opened registration for its spring lineup of online writing courses.
 Offered in partnership with the Stanford Creative Writing Program (one of the most distinguished writing programs in the country), these online courses give beginning and advanced writers, no matter where they live, the chance to refine their craft with gifted writing instructors.
 As you will see, there are a couple of courses offered in conjunction with The New York Times.
+The idea here is that you’ll learn writing from a Stanford writing instructor and then get your work reviewed by a New York Times book critic/writer.
 Caveat emptor: These classes are not free, and I helped set them up.

 Journalism.co.uk :: Useful sites for journalists: media links di Skip to Content Journalism Links Directory Home Add a Link Modify a Link New Links Cool Links Top Rated Login/Register Advanced Search Home > Research tools Research tools Links 192.com 192.com is a search engine for finding people, businesses and places in the UK.
 Review It Rate It Bookmark It 4corners Images Online picture library specialising in travel photography.
 Addictomatic This handy page enables you to collate information on any given topic from a wide variety of sites including Twitter, Youtube, and a variety of other blogging, social media, and news sites.
 African journal of ethnobiology Resources for environmental researchers.
 Business Wire International newswire service offering journalists free access to company news releases as well as downloadable photos and logos.
 Call Graph: Skype recording, trascription, collaboration Delicious Italy Dow Jones Factiva